payne911/SR-ResCNN-Keras/README.md

 Using the network on an image that actually had a low resolution in the first place might not give the same results.

+### Improvement that could be made

+You will subtle lines appearing in the output images at every 128 pixels.
+That's a residue of the network and it could be completely removed with a little bit of work to do overlapped predictions, but as I've already mentioned: I'm running into time constraints due to studies.

 # Demonstrations
 The latest results came from the model that can take any size as input and that was trained with the `Adadelta` optimizer with a decent part of the whole dataset: